Proven-Paradox/shaper-system/Handbook.md

 #### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.
-This Condition makes you immune to Terrain effects with the [Grounded] tag, unless the caster possess the [Reaching Terrain](#reaching-terrain) Power.
+This Condition makes you immune to Terrain effects with the [Grounded] tag, unless the caster possesses the [Reaching Terrain](#reaching-terrain) Power.

 #### Grappled
 Grabbed by another target who currently has control of the situation.
 You cannot move willingly.
 You have Bane 9.
 Attacks against you have Boon 2.
 You can end this condition by spending a Minor action to attempt an Acrobatics or Athletics check, opposed by your opponent’s Athletics check.